Vijendra29/Hyperspectral-Image-Classification/README.md

 This classification also works on many data sets such as Houston 2013, Houston 2018, University of Pavia (UP) and Pavia Center (PC) and Indian Pines.

 https://github.com/YuxiangZhang-BIT/Data-CSHSI
-We have taken the Houston 2013, Houston 2018, University of Pavia (Sub) and Pavia Center (Puck) data sets from here
+We have taken the Houston 2013, Houston 2018, University of Pavia (Sub) and Pavia Center (Puck) data sets from here.